juanjoss/xconfig/README.md

     - Tests using the `go test` tooling.

     - Builds and pushes the container image to ghcr using Docker.

-    - Scans the container image.

-    - Signs the image using cosign.

     - Updates the kubernetes manifests files inside `xconfig` using kustomize.

-2. The `CD pipeline` configured in `xconfig` is triggered by the changes made by the CI pipeline and it will perform two main jobs:

-    - Provision a GKE cluster inside GCP using Terraform.

-    - Setup ArgoCD, sync with `xconfig` and deploy `x` inside the cluster.
+2. The `CD pipeline` configured in `xconfig` has to be triggered manually since running it twice will fail due to terraform's inability to detect existing infrastructure.
+The pipeline provisions a GKE cluster inside GCP using Terraform, setups ArgoCD, syncs with `xconfig` and deploy `x` inside the cluster.